MarinaShmovganets/lighthouse/docs/configuration.md

 ### `settings: Object|undefined`

 The settings property controls various aspects of running Lighthouse such as CPU/network throttling and which audits should run.
+You can also specify to run lighthouse against a remote browser by passing tbe chrome debugging port.

 #### Example
 ```js